ieg-dhr/orcidgraph/README.md

 Place the data file in the orcidgraph/cache directory.

-The file is compressed as
+The file is compressed as a *tar.gz*.
-a tar.gz.
 For the further progress a format that allows accessing single files without extracting the entire archive is needed – *zip* works for this purpose.
-The conversion takes quite some time and it involves extracting the tar.gz which is then about 210 GB in size.
+The conversion takes quite some time and it involves extracting the *tar.gz* which is then about 210 GB in size.
 So a little patience is required here and make sure you don't run out of disk space. ;)

 ~~~bash
 cd orcidgraph/cache